ToxicFrog/doom-mods/gzap/doc/protocol.md

 the world if it's currently spawned.
 It's safe for the player to re-collect it but doing so won't do anything.

+#### `TRACK` `id`

+Tells the game that the tracker thinks the given location is in logic.
+If it has not yet been collected, the in-game location display will hilight it.

 #### `HINT` `map` `item` `player` `location`

 Tells the game that we have received a hint for the location of one of our items.